willhowes/bookmark_manager_will_yaara/README.md

 So that I can see my bookmarks,
 I'd like to see a list of previously added bookmarks.

+###User Story 2
+As a user,
+So that I can refer back to my favourite websites
+I'd like to add bookmarks to my bookmark manager.

 ###Domain Model for User Story 1

 CLIENT--->(GET request through browser)-->CONTROLLER